 Whole grains are low in fat and are easy for your body to break down.
 Pair them with a bit of tuna, turkey, or peanut butter and you will get the nutrients that you need throughout the night.

 Like all of the recommendations before, keep it light.
 Pair a small amount of protein with some crackers or rice, or make a peanut butter and banana sandwich.
 If dairy is your thing, light yogurt, string cheese, or cream cheeses are great snacks for your nighttime nosh.

 What to Avoid Before Bed

 While some snacks are awesome to help you fall asleep, others can be detrimental to dozing off.
-If you load up on food at night, you’ll get tons energy.
-Worse, your digestive track slows down closer to bed, so you might encounter a stomachache after a big feast.
+If you load up on food at night, you’ll get tons of energy.
+Worse, your digestive tract slows down closer to bed, so you might encounter a stomachache after a big feast.

 How to Eat Successfully Before Bed